gferraro2019/duckietown_rl_course/robot/README.md

 The Robots use ROS1.

-# Instruction for RObot's use
+# Instruction for Robot's use
-1. connect the router
+1. Connect the router to the laptop with the USB and LAN cables.
-2. turn on the robot
+2. Turn on the robot.
-3. after the wifi dongle start blinking, check if the robot is visible:
+3. After the wifi dongle start blinking, check if the robot is visible:
     `dts fleet discover`
-4. to create an ssh conncection with a robot:
+4. To create an ssh conncection with a robot:
     `ssh duckie@paperino.local`
     `pwd: quackquack`
-5. to check the robot status:
-    http://paperino.local or http://gastone.local
+5. To check the robot's status: http://paperino.local or http://gastone.local